Midwest Implant Institute - [Brief History]

 The Midwest Implant Institute was founded in 1980 by Dr. Alfred “Duke” Heller and Dr. Jack Hahn, becoming the first American dental implant institute.
 The institute was developed to elevate the standard of care in implant dentistry by allowing the doctor and staff to do procedures on their very own patients.
 Located in Lewis Center, Ohio, the Institute remains on the frontline of technology, instruction, techniques, and clinical applications regarding implant dentistry.
 From 1976 through 1980, the Ohio Dental Institute taught courses using Dr. Duke Heller, Dr. Jack Hahn, Dr. Tom Brawley and Dr. Larry Mullinax as faculty teaching in local motels and conference centers.
 Originally, the faculty only taught to dentists within Ohio.
-But as interest flourished nationwide, the Midwest Implant Institute was founded to reach all corners of the United States of America and abroad.
+But as interest flourished nationwide, the Midwest Implant Institute was founded, becoming the first in The United States of America, to reach all corners of the United States of America and abroad.
 In 1980, Dr. Heller and Dr. Hahn began lectures and courses developed for hands-on surgical and prosthetic aspects of implant dentistry within Dr. Heller’s private practice and renamed the entity “The Midwest Implant Institute.”